waiterio/api/README.md

 }
 ```

-Which should result in an answer similar to this one:
+Which results in an answer similar to this one:

 ```
 Status: 200 OK